robballou/project/README.md

 1. PHP 7 (probably runs in later PHP 5 too)
 1. [Composer](https://getcomposer.org/)

+**Note:** I hope to ship a docker image shortly so you could run it via docker without needing PHP 7 locally!

 ## Install

 1. Git clone this to your preferred location.